 Now that I've shown you have easy it can be to make this delicious sauce, I want to make sure you know how to use it.

-A Simple Rice bowl is also a favorite of my picky eater.
+A simple Rice bowl is also a favorite of my picky eater.
 With plain white rice he will pour his sauce on top.
 Yum!
 Also, here's a fun Japanese Ginger Salad Dressing Recipe.
-It's a favorite!

 Teriyaki Sauce is also perfect on noodles!
 Who knew!
-Japanese noodles are the best.
+Teriyaki noodles recipe is the best for a quick lunch or after school snack.

 Make some of your own with this recipe.
 You will be forever changed, I promise.